M4rcusBC/UWL-Campus-Safety/README.md

 Alex White, a second-year student in the Computer Science program at UWL;

 have proposed the development of this app.
-With a growing proficiency in software development and customer service, he aims to make this solution a reality for all campus stakeholders.
+With a growing proficiency in software development and customer service, they aim to make this solution a reality for all campus stakeholders.

 ## Features